SoroushMehraban/2DEstimatorEvaluation/README.md

 ```

 ### Preparing merged dataset
+**Note:** The merged estimations are also located in [our google drive](https://drive.google.com/drive/u/2/folders/1K8LxjHjxyztfnbF5rckw_3gHce0eLlC8).
+Instructions below is just for the case of reproducing the results.

 We have proposed 3 different merging strategies.
 The code to create the merged dataset can be executed as follows:
 ```
 cd data